Hazard (2005 film)

-Hazard is a 2005 Japanese film mostly shot in New York City, written and directed by Sion Sono, starring Joe Odagiri and Jai West.
+Hazard is a 2005 Japanese-American film mostly shot in New York City, written and directed by Sion Sono, starring Joe Odagiri and Jai West.
 It is the story of three youths who attempt to avenge their rights in a society of criminals and thugs.

 Synopsis

 Shin (Jo Odagiri), a Japanese university student, finds a book with a section about the hazards to be found in New York City.
 Otherwise leading a boring life, he eagerly heads to New York but soon finds out the hazards are true when he is mugged.
 Two Japanese-American punks, an outgoing thief named Lee (Jai West) and his shy sidekick Takeda (Motoki Fukami), help him out after the mugging, and together the three begin a life of excitement and danger.
 In the end, that gets them in trouble with the police, resulting in a death.
 Shin ultimately goes back to Japan with a new thirst for life.